 - 1. Test chemicals should be handled following material safety datasheet.
 Store the test chemicals in ventilated safety cupboards.
 Respect special storage conditions if necessary (special temperature, protected from light, etc.) according to the material safety datasheet guidelines. - 2.
 Unknown test chemicals with no or incomplete safety handling information should be considered as irritating and toxic and must be handled with maximum care in accordance with test chemical safety guidelines.

-Negative control (PBS), positive control (Methyl Acetate) and test chemicals applications
+Negative control (PBS-), positive control (lactic acid 1% in water) and test chemicals applications